 Foster Care Providers

-We are extremely fortunate to have a remarkable pool of people that provide foster care for some of our dogs.
+Guide Dogs for the Blind (GDB) is extremely fortunate to have a remarkable pool of people who provide foster care for some of our dogs.
 These volunteers open their hearts and their homes to our dogs that need temporary or long-term care in a comfortable, loving environment near one of our campuses.
 All veterinary care, food, and supplies are provided by GDB.

 We have immediate volunteer opportunities for all of our Foster Care programs on both of our campuses.
-If you live within a 50-mile radius of either our San Rafael, CA or Boring, OR campuses, and foster care seems like the perfect volunteer opportunity for you, please inquire by completing the Volunteer Interest Form below.
+If you live within a 50-mile radius of either our San Rafael, CA or Boring, OR campuses, and foster care seems like the perfect volunteer opportunity for you, please inquire by completing the Foster Care Provider Interest Form below.

 The dogs requiring foster care could be from any aspect of our program - breeder dogs, guide dog puppies, active or retired guide dogs, or guide dogs in training - and the reasons for needing foster care are just as diverse, for example:

-- GDB may be providing boarding while a program dog’s caretakers are traveling, moving, or are recovering from illness, and the dog may benefit from being in a home environment instead.
+- GDB may be providing boarding while a program dog’s caretakers are traveling, moving, or are recovering from illness, and the dog may benefit from being in a home environment instead of staying in our kennels.

-- A dog may be under medical care with our veterinary staff and needs to be in close proximity to campus.
+- A dog may be receiving medical care from our veterinary staff and needs to be in close proximity to campus.

 - We may need to evaluate a dog’s behavior in a home environment.